 Dogs try to escape from bad conditions

-Dogs that leave outside without sufficient water or adequate shelter from the sun, cold or bad weather may try to escape from any possible way, including digging under a fence.
+Dogs that leave outside without sufficient water or adequate shelter from the sun, cold or bad weather may try to escape from any possible way, including stop dog digging under a fence.
 If you leave your dog outside without supervision, be sure to have a suitable shelter for wind and sun, and that it always gets clean and pure water.

 Training your dog to come when called